On 26 February 2020, Minister of Finance - Tito Mboweni delivered the 2020/2021 National Budget Speech.

 Whether you sell a product or service, the price you charge your customer will have a direct impact on the success of your business.
 Unfortunately, pricing is one of the least understood facets of running a small business.
 Many small business owners calculate their basic costs, and then pick a price arbitrarily.
 Arbitrary prices, however, mean arbitrary results.
-Taking the time to evaluate all the factors that will impact your price – from your expenses to your image to your customers' prices – will help ensure you develop an effective pricing strategy.
+Taking the time to evaluate all the factors that will impact your price will help ensure you develop an effective pricing strategy.

 A business without a working budget is like a car without a fuel gauge – it will drive for a while, but will run out of fuel when the driver least expects it.
 In assisting entrepreneurs to create a petrol gauge that is both accurate and functional, Business Partners Limited, provides small and medium enterprises (SMEs) with six essential tips for sound business budgeting: be realistic, keep it simple, do it yourself, do it regularly, budget for your extra cash, and be ready for Plan B.

 Starting costs, or business start-up costs, refer to the expenses entrepreneurs acquire when first starting up their businesses.
 What is included in your start-up costs as well as how much the costs actually are will depend on the type of business you would like to set up and the industry you want to enter.
 This start-up costs calculator will help you determine and outline the costs you will need to start your business.